Suggested Honors Capstone Timeline

 - FOR SPRING GRADUATES: Students may participate in Student Research Symposium during Research Week.
 Applications and abstracts are required and are typically due in March.

-- FOR FALL GRADUATES: Students should work with their mentors and the Honors Program office to find appropriate venues for public presentation.
+- FOR FALL GRADUATES: Students may participate in the Fall Student Research Symposium or work with their mentors and the University Honors Program office to find appropriate venues for public presentation.

 - Provide entire committee with a mentor-approved final draft of the project by the deadline in the work plan, at least one week before the last day of classes.

-- Polished, revised, and complete thesis/capstone projects are due to the Honors Program office one week after the last day of classes.
-When students turn in the completed thesis/capstone project, they must also include the University Honors Cover Page, Thesis/Capstone Evaluation form, documentation of public presentation, and Honors Electronic Thesis/Capstone Approval form.
+- Polished, revised, and complete capstone projects are due to the University Honors Program office one week after the last day of classes.
+When students turn in the completed capstone project, they must also include the University Honors Cover Page, the Capstone Oral Presentation Verification form, and the Honors Electronic Capstone Approval form.

-- Attend Honors Program medallion ceremony and graduation celebration party!
+- Attend University Honors Program medallion ceremony and graduation celebration party!